Compliance

 Find the Best Solution

 The responsibility employers have for ensuring employees keep a mileage log is significant, but it doesn’t need to be overwhelming.
 You only need to find the best solution for your company that will help you accurately report expenses, effectively manage reimbursements and maintain consistent records.
 All the methods for keeping an employee car mileage log mentioned above are still in use today, and all have their issues.
-That’s why we created SureMileage, to finally solve the administrative headache that is employee mileage reimbursement.
+That’s why we created SureMileage, to finally solve the administrative headache that is employee mileage reimbursement and improve your mobile workplace.

 Rather than relying on the total miles driven, SureMileage by CompanyMileage calculates the exact mileage to be reimbursed from point A to point B. Employees simply report their starting and ending points, and the system calculates the driving distance between them.
 Automated mileage tracking prevents reporting inconsistencies, and point-to-point reimbursement eliminates IRS-disallowed travel such as side trips from the reimbursement equation.